 Soon after Fresno he worked at several area wineries before starting at Mt.
 Veeder where he worked as winemaker for more than 10 years.
 During his time here, he became familiar with mountain grown fruit and especially Zinfandel which soon became a varietal favorite.
 As a result of his exposure to Mt.
 Veeder he worked with the Brandlin Vineyard, a very historic in part Zinfandel vineyard located at about 1200 feet on Mt.
 Veeder.
 If the name of the vineyard sounds familiar, it is because it is owned by Cuvaison Winery (Brandlin Cabernet Sauvignon).

-As of press time the vines are more than 85 years old and are some of the oldest vines still in production on Mt.
+At the time of this review, the vines are more than 85 years old and are some of the oldest vines still in production on Mt.
 Veeder.
 As a result their production is very small.
 Peter’s first commercial release was none other than Zinfandel in 1987 and he has worked with the Brandlin vineyard every year since 1991.
 He knows this vineyard and what it is capable of.
 Sitting outside at Laird Family Estate Winery (where Peter makes his wine) this vineyard is rather noticeable.
 Look to the west and spot a single tree in a saddle in the hills and you have the exact location of the vineyard.

 Oh and we haven’t yet mentioned that their prices are really quite reasonable.
-They have rather good distribution in parts of Canada – you can find their wine locally at Backroom Wines in Napa and Groezinger’s Wine Shop in Yountville or online.
-Visit: www.peterfranus.com
+They have rather good distribution in parts of Canada – you can find their wine locally at Backroom Wines in Napa or online.
+For more information, visit: www.peterfranus.com